-B & L are the homeless couple currently being sheltered at the UMEM.
-They have been working with the case worker from Catholic Charities assigned to work with the rural homeless since June 1st when they were evicted from a rent.
+B & L are the homeless couples currently being sheltered at the UMEM.
+They have been working with the caseworker from Catholic Charities assigned to work with the rural homeless since June 1st when they were evicted from a rent.
 They had fallen $800 behind over the course of the winter.
 They have one income.
 B has applied for disability due to several health issues.
 He was denied and did not appeal.
 Most people in his situation are discouraged by denial and quit the process.
-All summer, they have looked for a rent with a Section 8 voucher.
+All summer, they have looked for rent with a Section 8 voucher.
 They could no longer stay in the borrowed camper or no longer stay with a family member in senior housing.
 We were there last option when turned down on a housing application.
 Two landlords in 20 years and the only landlord contacted was the eviction.
-The case worker helped them ask for a hearing with the housing management company.
-With support of staff and the case worker, they could attend the hearing in response to the denial letter.
+The caseworker helped them ask for a hearing with the housing management company.
+With the support of staff and the caseworker, they could attend the hearing in response to the denial letter.
 Within two days of the hearing, their application process was re-opened.
 They still await the final word on a low-income apartment.
-What makes difference for them: Available support.
+What makes a difference for them: Available support.
 Acceptance.
-No judgement.
+No judgment.
 Self-worth increases.
 Recognized for their gifts.

 Three years ago a couple took in a young grandchild to raise.
 There was no support for the child.
 The grandfather worked, which was the only income in the household.
 The grandmother came in to do their fuel assistance application.
 While they were there explaining the addition of the grandchild, they mentioned there were medical issues with the child.
 We helped them get Maine Care for the child.
 We also helped get the child into Head Start.
 We also connected them with the Children's Task Force who provided them with a home visitor.
 We also connected them with Operation Santa Claus for Christmas that year.
 They needed the local funds, as well as Fuel Assistance and ECIP (the MH emergency program), to help get them through that first winter they had their grandchild.